Rocky Reach AVA

 Rocky Reach is an American Viticultural Area (AVA) located within portions of Chelan and Douglas Counties between the cities Chelan and Wenatchee in central Washington state.
 The area is an elongated strip of land that straddles the Columbia River entirely within the vast Columbia Valley AVA.
-Rocky Reach is the state's 20th AVA recognized by the Alcohol and Tobacco Tax and Trade Bureau {TTB), Treasury on July 5, 2022, after reviewing the petition submitted by Whitman College professor and geologist, Dr. Kevin Pogue, on behalf of regional winemakers and vineyard owners, to establish a viticultural area named "Rocky Reach."
+The wine region was established as the nation's 265^{th}, the state's twentieth and Columbia Valley's seventeenth appellation on June 3, 2022 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Whitman College professor and geologist, Dr. Kevin Pogue, on behalf of regional winemakers and vineyard owners, proposing a viticultural area named "Rocky Reach."

 The name "Rocky Reach" originated from 19th-century nautical nomenclature where steamboat captains navigating the Columbia River describe the rapids in a particularly rocky "stretch" or "reach" of the river.
 The AVA encompasses 50 sqmi with the Columbia River and the Rocky Reach Reservoir constituting approximately 24 percent of the total area.
 There are 7 commercial vineyards with approximately 117 acre under vine with a sole winery.